Atrisco Land Grant: History through 19th century

 Due to Apache and Navajo attacks, the settlers were limited in land they could use for grazing.
 The Atrisqueños were forced to stay near the Río Grande valley until the later nineteenth century.
 With the United States, defeat of the Navajo at Armijo Lake in 1864, the security of the expanded pasture lands was finally achieved.

 At the close of the Mexican–American War in 1848, the Treaty of Guadalupe Hidalgo was signed, and New Mexico officially became a territory of the United States.
 Article VIII of the Treaty honored existing land grants, ensuring the property rights of Mexican citizens living in the transferred territories.
 However, despite these assurances, through interpretation and modifications of the Treaty, United States officials often failed to honor the property rights of Mexican citizens.
 In 1854 the U.S. Congress established the office of the Surveyor General of New Mexico to ascertain "the origin, nature, character, and extent to all claims to lands under the laws, usages, and customs of Spain and Mexico."
 In 1886 surveyor general George Washington Julian recommended approval of the Atrisco grant claims submitted by lawyers representing 150 Atrisco residents.
-But in 1887, the Commissioner of the General Land Office of the Department of the Interior rejected the request, citing an incomplete listing of legal heirs, lack of evidence for both the original grant and for the continued occupation of the lands, and insufficiency of boundary details.
+But in 1887, the Commissioner of the United States General Land Office of the Department of the Interior rejected the request, citing an incomplete listing of legal heirs, lack of evidence for both the original grant and for the continued occupation of the lands, and insufficiency of boundary details.

 Congress had tried to deal with each New Mexico land grant by special bill, and the House had formed a Committee on Private Land Claims, seats on which were sought as a way of dispensing patronage.
 By 1880 the corruption inherent in determining these claims by politics rather than on a legal basis forced an end to this practice.

 The United States Court of Private Land Claims was created in 1891 to adjudicate the land claims under the Treaty of Guadalupe Hidalgo.
 In its 13 years of adjudication, the court confirmed the land claimants in only 82 of 282 New Mexico cases; 90% of the land claimed in 300 total cases was taken away by the courts from claimants.
 But, some of the Atrisqueños did gain permanent possession of their land under this process.
 They formed a community land grant corporation in 1892, known as the Town of Atrisco, made up of the 225 heirs.
 Both Atrisco land grants were confirmed in 1894 by the United States Court of Private Land Claims.